mandychen11/Hugo-Resume/content/authors/admin/_index.md

 ---
 # Display name
-title: 吳健雄
+title: Xiaomeng Chen

-# Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Xiaomeng
-last_name: Chien
+last_name: Chen

 # Status emoji
-status:
+# status:
-  icon: ☕️
+#   icon: ！

 # Is this the primary user of the site?
 superuser: true